NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Archer's Aim.md

 **Prerequisites** Archer Dedication
 * * *
 You slow down, focus, and take a careful shot.
 Make a ranged Strike with a weapon in the bow or crossbow weapon group.
-You gain a +2 circumstance bonus to the attack roll and ignore the target's [[Conditions/Concealed|Concealed]] condition.
-If the target is [[Conditions/Hidden|Hidden]], reduce the flat check from being hidden from 11 to 5.
+You gain a +2 circumstance bonus to the attack roll and ignore the target's [[3-Rules/Conditions/Concealed|Concealed]] condition.
+If the target is [[Hidden|Hidden]], reduce the flat check from being hidden from 11 to 5.

 *Source: Pathfinder Player Core 2*
 *ORC*